 A new partnership begins

-It is 7:30 am on 13 September at the Anglican Church in Maswa, Tanzania.
-Pastor Godfrey Yona has just finished his morning devotions and is sitting in his office, a room furnished only with an unpolished wooden table and three plastic chairs.
+It is 7:30 am on September 13th at the Anglican Church in Maswa, Tanzania.
+Pastor Godfrey has just finished his morning devotions and is sitting in his office—a room furnished only with an unpolished wooden table and three plastic chairs.

-Today is the day that he and his church members have been preparing for and looking forward to for months—the day their partnership with Compassion is officially launched.
+Today is the day that he and his church members have been preparing for and looking forward to for months.
+It is the day their partnership with Compassion is officially launched.

 They have completed an extensive training process coordinated by the Compassion Tanzania National Office and are ready to go.